Things appear to be looking up for TG Therapeutics Inc. (TGTX)

 Sponsored

-The stock witnessed a 23.68% gain in the last 1 month and extending the period to 3 months gives it a 31.70%, and is 16.59% up over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 13.14% over the week and 10.82% over the month.
+The stock witnessed a 17.94% gain in the last 1 month and extending the period to 3 months gives it a 8.94%, and is -6.66% down over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 9.59% over the week and 9.88% over the month.

 TG Therapeutics Inc. is expected to release its quarterly report on 11/10/2022.The EPS is expected to shrink by -8.70% this year.